SMARTHON/smarthon-docs-zh_TW/docs/smartcity/chapter4.md

-# Chapter 4: Control your micro:bit by App inventor 2/Web
+# Chapter 4: Control your micro:bit by App Inventor 2

 In this example, PC/mobile and micro:bit are connected to LAN network through WAN PC/mobile will send a control command “Pin_On” to micro:bit.
 When the micro:bit receive the command, it will turn on the module on the pin.